thorchain/docs/how-it-works/incentive-pendulum.md

 In a **stable** state of 67m RUNE bonded and 33m RUNE pooled:

 $$
 shareFactor = \frac{67 -  33}{67 + 33/1} = 0.33
 $$

-Thus, 33% of the rewards go to Liquidity Providers and 67% go to Node Operators.&#x20;
+Thus, 33% of the rewards go to Liquidity Providers and 67% go to Node Operators.

 In the **under-bonded** state of 60m RUNE bonded and 40m RUNE pooled